The Surface Edge Explorer (SEE): A measurement-direct approach to next best view planning: Related Work

 \subsection{Surface Representations}

 \seclabel{surf-rep}

 Approaches with \emph{surface} representations approximate the scene geometry by creating a connected mesh from sensor measurements.
 This mesh can provide high-fidelity information about the scene structure for proposing views, selecting a next best view and evaluating observation quality.
-Mesh boundaries can be used to quantify scene coverage and occlusions can be identified by raycasting the mesh.

-Most surface approaches require multiple data capture stages to obtain complete scene observations.
+Many surface approaches require multiple data capture stages to obtain complete scene observations.
 An initial observation creates a course mesh from sparse measurements by following a preplanned or human-directed view trajectory.
 This initial mesh is then refined by integrating measurements from a second \gls{nbv}-planning-directed observation.

 \citet{Reed2000} select next best views to observe occluded surfaces in a mesh representation.
-This improves the measurement density on surfaces with irregular geometry and refines the initial mesh observation. \citet{Hollinger2012} model uncertainty in the initial mesh using Gaussian process implicit surfaces.
-Views are proposed to observe each point in the mesh and next best views are chosen to provide the greatest reduction in uncertainty. \citet{Roberts2017} propose views by independently sampling sets of view positions and orientations.
-The value of each view is defined by the visibility of vertices in the initial mesh.
-An optimised view trajectory maximises the additive value of each view visited while satisfying a distance constraint.
+This improves the measurement density on surfaces with irregular geometry and refines the initial mesh observation. \citet{Hollinger2012} model uncertainty in the initial mesh using Gaussian process implicit surfaces and select next best views to reduce the uncertainty. \citet{Roberts2017} propose views by independently sampling sets of view positions and orientations.
+The value of each view is defined by the visibility of vertices in the initial mesh and a view trajectory is planned to maximise the additive value of each view visited. \citet{Peng2018a} account for the scene geometry when proposing views by sampling them from a manifold encompassing the scene, which is produced by moving each vertex in the initial mesh a given distance along its surface normal and computing a convex hull.

-\citet{Peng2018a} account for the scene geometry when proposing views by sampling them from a manifold encompassing the scene.
-This manifold is produced by moving each vertex in the initial mesh a given distance along its surface normal and computing a convex hull from the resulting points.
 All these two-stage approaches are able to capture high quality observations by using knowledge of the scene geometry obtained from the initial survey, but requiring an extra capture stage increases the overall observation time.